 Q: How will my international royalties be impacted?

 A: As we all know, this is a global crisis and most performing rights societies around the world are experiencing the same revenue declines from lockdowns in their own countries as the United States.
-Many territories outside the United States felt the impact months and weeks before we did.
-At this time, we cannot provide a clear estimate of the extent of the impact on international royalties, but members should anticipate international royalty declines until the global economy recovers.
+CISAC – the International Confederation of Societies of Authors and Composers – has reported ranges of performing rights revenue declines globally from 20-40%.
+ASCAP members should anticipate international royalty declines until the global economy recovers.

-Q: Why does ASCAP seem to be affected by the COVID-19 crisis sooner than others?
+Q: Why does ASCAP seem to be affected by the COVID-19 crisis sooner than some other PROs?

-A: ASCAP operates on a cash basis, meaning we pay out the money we collect in a quarter in that same quarter (less the cost of operation).
-In normal times, the benefit of the cash-based system is that ASCAP members get their money faster and because revenues tend to grow over time, performances are valued higher.
+A: ASCAP operates on a cash basis, meaning we pay out the money we collect in a quarter in that same quarter (less operating expenses).
+Some societies hold onto the money they collect in a quarter and pay it out for later distributions.
+In normal times, the benefit of the cash-based system is that ASCAP members get their money faster, and because revenues tend to grow over time, performances are valued higher.

-In a very volatile time like the present when collections take a hit, it also means ASCAP will see a decrease in distributions earlier than other societies that operate on an accrual basis (paying with revenues collected two or three quarters prior and held for later distribution); however, this also means we expect to bounce back sooner.
+In a very volatile time like the present when collections take a hit, it also means ASCAP will see a decrease in distributions earlier than other societies that hold onto the money they collect to pay out in later distributions; however, this also means we expect to bounce back sooner.
 This crisis will eventually be felt by every PRO, just like every other business in the broader entertainment industry.

-ASCAP wants to be as upfront and transparent as possible about how we are managing this crisis and what we expect the long-term impact to be, so that you can plan accordingly and we can help you find any additional services you may need during this time.
+We want to be as upfront and transparent as possible about how we are managing this crisis and what we expect the long-term impact to be, so that you can plan accordingly, and we can help you find any additional services you may need during this time.

 Q: Why would my royalties be affected if the businesses that use my music have not been shut down?